exporl/apex-documentation/development/android-build-and-install-instructions.md

 Qt for android needs a 32bit java jdk.
 The script retrieves the location from updata-java-alternatives.
-If no i386 installation is found, no apk can be built and installed, but apex will build.
+If no i386 installation is found, no apk can be built and installed, but APEX will build.

 ###### Android openssl